puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 You should now be able to access your agent node from the console; however, you may not yet see your node in live management (controlled by MCollective).
 In such cases, you can often force the connection by waiting a few minutes and then running `puppet agent -t`.
 Once the connection has been made, the output in your terminal will show that the MCollective server has picked up the node.

-If you still don't see your agent node in live management, use NTP to verify that time is in sync across your PE installation.
+If you still don't see your agent node in live management, use NTP to verify that time is in sync across your PE deployment.
 (You should *always* do this anyway.)